cheezy/pretty_face/README.md

 HTML report for cucumber and rspec.
 You can customzie the report by editing an erb file.

+The current release is very basic but you can expect a lot more over the next month or so.
+If you wish to use this formatter you can simply add the following to your command-line or cucumber.yml profile:

+    --format PrettyFace::Formatter::Html --out index.html

 ## Known Issues

 See [http://github.com/cheezy/pretty_face/issues](http://github.com/cheezy/pretty_face/issues)